-If the port number displayed in the Gateway section says 80, you're golden.
+If the port number displayed in the Gateway section says 80, you're all set.

-If the port number isn't 80 (for example, it's 8000), you'll need to figure out what application on the server computer has already claimed HTTP port 80.
-(As noted earlier, if port 80 unavailable, it's often because Microsoft IIS is running on the server computer.)
+If the port number isn't 80 (for example, it's 8000), you'll need to work out which application on the server computer has already claimed HTTP port 80.
+(As noted earlier, if port 80 is unavailable, this is often because Microsoft IIS is running on the server computer.)

 If you're not sure how to proceed here, bring in an IT expert in to help.

-Tableau Server saves the configuration changes, and will initialize.
+Tableau Server saves the configuration changes, and will initialise.
 This can take a while.

-When finished, the following page will be displayed:
+When it has finished, the following page will be displayed: